Inter-American Center of Tax Administrations: Evolution of CIAT's activities

 Technical cooperation agreements were concluded in 1982 and 1983 with France and Spain respectively.
 As a result, the permanent missions of these countries were established at CIAT headquarters in Panama.
 These agreements enabled CIAT to enhance activities for the benefit of its member countries.
+One product recently developed and adopted by various member countries is the e-IAD, an open-source electronic invoicing anomaly detector, developed in partnership with Microsoft.

 In 1983, the Regional Technical Cooperation Project on the Single Register of Taxpayers and Current Account, TIN/CA, for Central America and the Caribbean, financed by IDB and executed by CIAT, was also launched.
 From there, our Center would act as a specialized agency providing technical assistance services for the tax administrations of Latin America and the Caribbean.

 In 1987, during the General Assembly of Uruguay, the reform of the Statutes was approved. creating the category of Associate Members, to which Spain and Portugal joined in 1990, France in 1991, Italy in 1995 and the Netherlands in 1996.

 The process of institutional evolution continued in the 90's: on the one hand, with the increasing use of information technology and management tools such as strategic planning, and, on the other hand, the approach and a greater commitment of european member countries, culminating in the year 2001 with the acquisition of the status of full members of five of them.
 Another notable event in the development of CIAT was the incorporation of South Africa in the Assembly of Bolivia in 2004, Kenya in the General Assembly of Brazil in 2006, and India in the General Assembly of Guatemala in 2009, as associate member countries.

-The participation of all these countries has made it possible to increase and substantially improve the possibilities of CIAT to meet its objective of supporting the improvement and modernization of the administrations of its member countries.

-The volume and scope of CIAT's activities, as well as the number of member countries and associate members from different continents, has expanded significantly since its creation, making CIAT the largest organization worldwide that brings together tax administrations and has signed cooperation agreements with the most important international public and private entities specialized in tax matters, such as the nine organizations that make up the NTO, or the GIZ of Germany.
+The volume and scope of CIAT's activities, as well as the number of member countries and associate members from different continents, has expanded significantly since its creation, making CIAT the largest organization worldwide that brings together tax administrations and has signed cooperation agreements with international public and private entities specialized in tax matters, such as the nine organizations that make up the NTO, or the GIZ of Germany.